 undergraduate application fee

 At Truman, we believe in providing you with a high-quality liberal arts and sciences education that is also affordable.
 Truman State University offers a flat tuition fee for full-time students who take 12 to 17 credit hours per semester.
 Tuition also includes your Student Recreation Center and Student Union Fees.

-For more details about costs to attend Truman, check out the Tuition & Cost page.
+For more details about costs to attend Truman at the undergraduate level, check out the Tuition & Cost page.

 We understand that you have worked hard to get where you are today.
 We want to reward you for your efforts.
 Whether you will be a first-time college student or you are a seasoned Truman upperclassman, scholarships provide assistance in the pursuit of your college degree.
 Many scholarship opportunities are granted by Truman, but make sure to review the “Other Scholarships” link as well.